 - No refined sugar

-You can also sub 1/4 of the flour out for an equal amount of oat flour.
+You can also sub 1/4 of the flour out for an equal amount of homemade oat flour.

 These green pancakes are lightly sweetened with breakfast favorite, maple syrup.
 This allows you to add more sweetness later when topping with your favorite maple-y goodness.